adamzman/NodeRed_Niagara_Obix_Node/Variable/README.md

  - **Username** - Set to the Obix User that has been set up in Niagara using the HTTPBasic Authentication Schema...
 Obix User must also be set to admin role.
  - **Password** - Password for the Obix User.
  - **IP Address** - IP Address of the Niagara Station.
- - **HTTP Port** - HTTP Port for the Niagara Station...
-HTTP must be enabled and HTTPS Only must be disabled in the Web Services, and the Port must be exposed on the Niagara Machine (Unless accessing from localhost only).
+ - **HTTPS Port** - HTTPS Port for the Niagara Station...
+HTTPS must be enabled in the Web Services, and the Port must be exposed on the Niagara Machine (Unless accessing from localhost only).

 ### Additional Fields:
  - **Path** - Used to indicate which variable/point you want to interact with...
 Path starts after config... ex. config/TestFolder/TestPoint, only take "TestFolder/TestPoint".